jfomhover/ardusat_sysico/README.md

 - experiments_dev : where the development version of the experiments are stored (can be opened with Arduino IDE + libraries)
 - experiments_integrated : where "integrated" version of the experiments are stored (can be uploaded to the ArduSat control center)
 - libraries : specific libraries developed to support our experiments
+- testing : code for testing specific sensors or libraries
+- datasets : sample sets of data captures by experiments / testing code